 By Mail: Please make checks or money orders payable to the City of Northampton and send payment to: City of Northampton Processing Center - PO Box 2052 - Tarrytown, NY 10591-9052

 PARKING PERMITS - There are currently three types of permits for municipal parking within the City of Northampton.

 Long Term Monthly Permits - The cost for a long term permit is $45 per month.
 This permit allows parking in long term lots and at long term parking meters.
 Long term meters are identified with a red top.
 The majority of the long term lots are located conveniently close to Main St., these include; Round House Lot, Old South Lot, Hampton Lot and James House Lot.
 Purchase a Monthly Permit on-line

 Lease Holder - This permit allows parking in the E.J.
 Gare Parking Garage at a cost of $90 per month.
 There is currently a waiting list for this type of permit.
 Please call 413-587-1025 to be added to the waiting list.
-Existing Lease Holder permits only may be renewed on-line at https://www.buymypermit.com/northampton/
+Individuals on the waiting list are responsible for keeping contact information up to date.
+Existing Lease Holder permits may be renewed on-line at https://www.buymypermit.com/northampton/

 *Permit holder’s are responsible for keeping informed about special events, holidays and winter parking bans which may impact long-term lots.
 We recommend signing up to receive City Alerts through CodeRed.
 This allows you to receive a phone call, email or text message when a Winter Parking Ban is called, and again when it is lifted.
 This system also keeps you informed of other critical news and events.
 You can also follow updates on the City’s Facebook and Twitter pages.